Georgia History Timeline October 7-8, 2015

 Students will step back in time when they cross a bridge into the Appalachian Settlement behind the Funk Heritage Center to attend the annual Georgia History Timeline.
 Each October, students 2nd through 8th grades enjoy this one-of-a-kind living history program.
 This unique two-hour program allows students to learn about Georgia history as they visit professional re-enactors or history interpreters who portray historical characters.

-Students will walk to Hernando De Soto's camp and he will talk about his explorations and what he and his fellow explorers found when they arrived in Georgia.
 Jim Sawgrass, a well known Creek Indian interpreter, will demonstrate some of his many weapons and visitors will learn how the Southeastern Indians hunted for their food and depended on the environment for everything.
-Red-coated General James Oglethorpe will discuss the plans the English had for the new colony of Georgia.
-He displays many interesting artifacts from the period.
-And Abraham Lincoln will discuss his time as the President of the United States.
+Red-coated General James Oglethorpe will discuss the plans the English had for the new colony of Georgia and he displays many interesting artifacts from the period.
+Students will meet Abraham Lincoln and he will discuss his time as the President of the United States.